picrin-scheme/picrin/README.md

 Benz utilize rope data structure to implement string type.
 Thanks to the implementation, string-append is guaranteed to be done in a constant time (so do string-copy, when ascii-only mode is enabled).
 In return for that, strings in benz are immutable by default.
 It does not provide mutation API (string-set!, string-copy! and string-fill! in R7RS).
 This restriction can be also removed with an add-on in [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.mutable-string).

+### Dictionaries

+Dictionary is a hash table object.
+Its equivalence is tested with equal? procedure.

+### Attribute

+Benz has an facility to get or set metadata to any heap object.

 ## Authors

 See https://github.com/picrin-scheme/benz and https://github.com/picrin-scheme/picrin for details.